Jeff-Russ/ror-guides/rails-database.md

 Note that Rails is smart enough to know that `precision: 5, scale: 2` is actually `{precision: 5, scale: 2}` if you had notated it that way.

-We used `decimal` for grades because it has fixed precision and is not floating point. `:scale` determines the number of digits after the decimal point and `:precision` determins the total number of digits. `elective` indicated wheather the course is an elective or required:
+We used `decimal` for grades because it has fixed precision and is not floating point. `:scale` determines the number of digits after the decimal point and `:precision` determines the total number of digits. `elective` indicated whether the course is an elective or required:

 Now we can run `rake db:migrate` and move on to defining the model files which are empty classes at the moment.
 If you want, you can first check `Enrollment.all` to see if the columns were added.
 Next add the following (Remember that there is a better way to do this but for the sake of learning we will use the above association methods.):